stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 We also make some modifications to the configuration of the swapchain to select various properties rather than hard-coding.

-First the following helper is added to the surface class to select an image format, falling back to a format if the requested configuration is not available:
+First the following helper is added to the surface class to select an image format, falling back to a default format if the requested configuration is not available:

 ```java
 public VkSurfaceFormatKHR format(VkFormat format, VkColorSpaceKHR space, VkSurfaceFormatKHR def) {